China has a time travel tunnel. Did you know that?

 Some locals of GuiZhou Province, China claim that a 400-meter-long tunnel can distort time.
 Those who drive through the tunnel, located in Zunyi City’s Honghuagang District, find the time on their cell phones — and only their cell phones — inexplicably reversed by exactly one hour.

 The tunnel was built years ago, but locals have only encountered its strange time travel side effects in the past year or so.
 Some think it’s caused by a distortion of the magnetic field.
 Others think it’s just simple interference or a problem with the cell towers.
-But that’s no fun, so many have started calling it China’s “time tunnel.”
+But that’s no fun, so many have given the tunnel a pretty interesting nickname.

 Enter the tunnel at 7:00 am and exit a mere five minutes later at 7:05 am.
 But when you exit the other side of the tunnel, your cell phone will read 6:05 am, one hour earlier.
 The phone will correct itself after a while, say a mile out of the tunnel, when it syncs back up to the actual time.